MohitMotiani99/Stock-Charting-Backend/README.md

 - Service Registery

--Companies
+- Companies

--Stock Exchanges
+- Stock Exchanges

--Sectors

--Users

--IPOs
+- Sectors

+- Users

+- IPOs

--Stock Price (for all the charting related APIs)
+- Stock Price (for all the charting related APIs)

--API Gateway
+- API Gateway

+BASIC STEPS:--

--Start service Registery first
+- Start service Registery first

--And then all other services
+- And then all other services

--API gateway is also present
+- API gateway is also present

--6 Microservices + Service registery + API gateway
+- 6 Microservices + Service registery + API gateway

--MongoDB Atlas Used with Hibernate
+- MongoDB Atlas Used with Hibernate

 Frontend for the application(ReactJS & Redux):